marrlab/DomainLab/docs/doc_benchmark.md

 ## Running a benchmark
 For executing the benchmark, we provide two scripts in our repository: [one local version for running the benchmark on a standalone machine](https://github.com/marrlab/DomainLab/blob/master/run_benchmark_local_conf_seed2_gpus.sh), and [a cluster version for running the benchmark on a slurm cluster](https://github.com/marrlab/DomainLab/blob/master/run_benchmark_slurm_conf_seed.sh)

+### benchmark on a standalone machine (with or without GPU)
-To run the benchmark with a specific configuration on a standalone machine, one can execute (we assume you have a machine with 4 cores or more)
+To run the benchmark with a specific configuration on a standalone machine, inside the DomainLab folder, one can execute (we assume you have a machine with 4 cores or more)
 ```
 ./run_benchmark_local_conf_seed2_gpus.sh ./examples/benchmark/demo_benchmark.yaml 0  0
 ```
 where the first argument is the benchmark configuration file and the second and third argument is optional which is the starting seed for cuda and hyperparameter sampling.
 One can also specify by the last optional argument the number of GPUs to use, by default it is one, and this should be the case for cpu as well (if your machine does not have GPU, the last argument will be set to 1 as well).

-### Running a benchmark on a HPC cluster with slurm
+### benchmark on a HPC cluster with slurm
-In a submission node, clone DomaniLab repository, cd into the repository, execute the following command.
+If you have access a HPC cluster with slurm support: In a submission node, clone DomaniLab repository, cd into the repository, execute the following command.
 ```
 ./run_benchmark_slurm_conf_seed ./examples/benchmark/demo_benchmark.yaml
 ```